karmakat/tinyFilter-chrome/README.md

 -----------------------------------------------------------------------------------------------------------------------

-The redirect lets you close immediately if you want, or to stop the countdown and close.
+The redirect lets you close immediately if you want, or to stop the countdown along with the auto-close.

 If you want to change the time after which the tab/window closes, change this line: